loewensteinph/ft_grafana/README.md

 # Grafana freqtrade integration

 ## Introduction
+> Dashboard is currently is work in Progress, will fix Reg Replacements soon.
+>
 > Quickstart for docker to provide a Grafana Dashboard for several freqtrade instances.
 > See https://github.com/freqtrade/freqtrade
 > Uses ft_metric see https://github.com/kamontat/fthelper/